grantmacken/dotfiles/README.md

 -  Make targets mostly uses *Stow* to create symlinks from this repo to where ever they are required.

-## How I have organizes this stuff
+## How I have organized this stuff

 After a brief search on how best to organize my dotfiles under git control, I set upon using [stow](http://mywiki.wooledge.org/DotFiles) ]